SorellaLabs/brontes/book/architecture/inspectors.md

 **1: Composition Phase**:

-The composition phase integrates results from various inspectors to identify more complex MEV strategies.
-Using the `MEV_COMPOSABILITY_FILTER`, we map multiple types of child MEV into a single, complex parent MEV.
-This filter defines specific combinations where child MEVs, such as Sandwich and JIT, are combined into a new parent MEV instance, JIT Sandwich, based on predefined rules.
+The composition phase integrates results from various inspectors to form complex MEV strategies using the [`MEV_COMPOSABILITY_FILTER`](https://github.com/SorellaLabs/brontes/blob/1448e90a30fb856a77e0d4a2cffc6048eef03056/crates/brontes-inspect/src/composer/composer_filters.rs#L21).
+This filter specifies combinations of child MEVs—such as Sandwich and JIT—that merge into a more complex parent MEV, like JIT Sandwich, through a designated `ComposeFunction`.

-The `try_compose_mev` function examines the sorted MEV data to identify and merge compatible MEV instances.
-It checks for matching transaction hashes among MEV types listed in the filter.
-When a complete set of required child MEVs is found, they are combined into a new parent MEV.
+The [`try_compose_mev`](https://github.com/SorellaLabs/brontes/blob/1448e90a30fb856a77e0d4a2cffc6048eef03056/crates/brontes-inspect/src/composer/mod.rs#L209) function applies these rules to the sorted MEV data, seeking out matching transaction hashes among the specified MEV types.
+When all required child MEV types for a combination are present, they are consolidated into a single, composite parent MEV instance.

 **2: Deduplication Phase**: